plastboks/Pulpy/readme.md

 Pulpy
 =====
 ## Pulpy - The Name
-The name originates from a little browsing on the interwebs for synonyms of the word "remember".
+The name originates from a little browsing on the Internet for synonyms of the word "remember".
 A hit got me to a synonym word site where synonyms for "remember" was listed.
 From there the route was Remember -> Mnemonic -> Nostalgic -> Mushy -> Pulpy.
 It might seem like a stretch, but I find the name both suiting and a bit abstract at the same time (and as a added bonus, it ends with py).
 So to conclude; the name is a bit abstract and I like it.

 Pulpy - The Purpose
 ===================